 Ingredients

-- 2 cups chopped pumpkin of 1 inch pieces or roughly 220 grams
+- 2 cups pumpkin (kaddu) – chopped in 1 inch pieces or roughly 220 grams

-- 3 cups of milk (almond milk for vegan version)
+- 3 cups whole milk (almond milk for vegan version)

 - 3 to 4 tablespoons sugar or add as per taste.
-I used unrefined demerara sugar, you can use regular sugar
+I used unrefined sugar, you can use regular white sugar

 - 1 teaspoon Ghee or oil – optional